 But SUV makers aren’t reading much into the initial trend.
 “It is an unprecedented situation.
 We do not have prior experience,” says Manohar Bhat, head-sales and marketing, Kia Motors India.

 Moreover, the buying pattern does not alter so soon, he says, adding Kia has not seen cancellations despite the gloom and doom.
-For every 1,000 bookings, the cancellations have only been 200, says the South Korean automotive manufacturer.
+For the 1,000 bookings it has got the cancellations have only been 200, says the South Korean automotive manufacturer.

 Hyundai is equally enthused about the strong booking numbers for the Creta.
 The South Korean automaker has got bookings for over 21,000 units.